-Jotform Report Builder offers exactly what you need to customize the report of your form submission data.
+Jotform Report Builder gives you all the tools you need to customize the report of your form submission data.
 You can set a custom dimension for your report and change the background color on each page.
 You can also customize your report by adding texts, headers, images, shapes, and icons.
 You can resize, position, and style each element you add to your preference.
 The Jotform Report Builder page has customization settings for its layout, page, and elements.

 The Layout Settings can be accessed by clicking the Paint Roller icon on the right side of the page.